parth12062005/Linux_Class/Class_Notes/README.md

 - systemd introduces parallel programming where as init do it in sequentially
 - Which give the path it is using for a particular executable in PATH
     - -a give all executable in PATH
+- whatis = 1 liner descprition
+- whereis =  locate binary, source and manual page
+- !! =  show last executed command
+- printenv = print all env variables
+- tee =  print as well as append to a file
+- Gobuster -  scan dir

+### Sub Part 9
+- **all important system file/folder**
+    - /dev/sdaX with X being partition number
+        - in me it is /dev/nvme0n1p1 as i have nvme
+    - /dev/null = global bin
+    - /dev/cpu/X/msr = have live data in the cpu X ( character devicec hai vo file )

+    - /etc/crontab for global cron-jobs
+    - /etc/group for list of groups
+    - /etc/passwd for account info  ( not passwd)
+    - /etc/var/syslog* for system log
+    - /etc/fstab for file system?
+    - /etc/shadow for hashed passwd only root can access
+    - /etc/group for group details
+    - /usr/share/bash-completion/bash_completion for compgen and tabcompletion

+### Sub Part 10
+- **Regex**
+    - \* means zero or more
+    - \+ means one or more
+    - \s means whitespace char like space or tab
+    - \S means non whitespace char
+    - \d means digits
+    - \D means non-m digits
+    - \w means word charactor( [A-Za-z0-9_])
+    - \W non word char
+    - \b word boundary like in \bcat\b matched only cat
+    - $ means ends with like abc$ matched fooabc but not fooabcd
+    - {min,max} min and max limit like \d{2,4} = 2 to 4 digits
+    - [] = range
+    - ^
+        - ^ inside [] means negative [^a] matched not a
+        - ^ outside is starts with like ^a matches abc , aaa but not baa

+- **Sed**
+    - stream editor reads line by line and apply change and print the line
+    - -n option remove line by line printing
+    - interactive mode
+        - sed 's/A/B/' -
+            - \- wait for interative input until ctrl ^ d
+    - or can give a file.txt in replace of -
+    - can append output to a file with > newfile.txt
+    - -i means do inplace
+    - -r to include extended regex
+    - in sed 's/A/B'
+        - s means subsitute
+    - in sed '/A/p'
+        - p means print
+    - in sed '/A/d'
+        - d means delete
+- **Awk**
+    -